Ram Navami riots: 1984–1993

 In the early 1980s, the RSS pushed the Vishva Hindu Parishad to the forefront in an effort to create a 'Hindu vote'.
 The VHP held a series of conferences (Dharma Sansads), calling for the liberation of the Ram Janmabhoomi (Rama's birthplace), which was at that time occupied by the Babri Masjid.
 From then till 1992, when the Babri Masjid was demolished, the mobilisation of Hindus along religious lines was the main occupation of the VHP.
-Ram Navami as well as all other Hindu festivals were utilised for the purpose.
+Rama Navami as well as all other Hindu festivals were utilised for the purpose.

-In 1986, the Ram Navami was on 16 April, a procession was taken out by Hindus, which was protested by the Muslims and therefore there was confrontation between the two communities.

-In 1987, Ram Navami Shobha Yatras were organised around the country.
+In 1986, the Rama Navami was on 16 April, a procession was taken out by Hindus, which was protested by the Muslims and therefore there was confrontation between the two communities.
+In 1987, Rama Navami Shobha Yatras were organised around the country.
 The Shobha Yatra in Delhi, which closely followed a rally organised by the Muslims in defence of the Babri Masjid, raised provocative slogans and brandished arms.

-The 1991 Bhadrak Communal violence was a communal incident which took place on day of Ram Navami in Bhadrak of Odisha on 20 March 1991.
-The riot happened during the Ram Navami procession while the procession was passing through the Muslim dominated area of Bhadrak town.
+The 1991 Bhadrak Communal violence was a communal incident which took place on day of Rama Navami in Bhadrak of Odisha on 20 March 1991.
+The riot happened during the Rama Navami procession while the procession was passing through the Muslim dominated area of Bhadrak town.

 According to police records, 17 persons were murdered, 90 injured, 226 houses burnt and 143 shops were looted in Bhatkal, Karnataka.
-The riots were sparked off on April Fools' Day, when a stone was reportedly hurled at a Ram Navami procession.
+The riots were sparked off on April Fools' Day, when a stone was reportedly hurled at a Rama Navami procession.

 2006 Aligarh riot

-On 5 April 2006, violence broke out between Hindus and Muslim during the Ram Navami celebration which led to the death of five people.
+On 5 April 2006, violence broke out between Hindus and Muslim during the Rama Navami celebration which led to the death of five people.

 2009 Pusad riot

-Ram Navami procession in Pusad, Maharashtra was disrupted and stones were pelted which led to a violent riot.
+Rama Navami procession in Pusad, Maharashtra was disrupted and stones were pelted which led to a violent riot.
 Over 70 shops were burnt and property was damaged in the riots.

 2014 Kanpur riot

-When police and administration denied the permission for Ram Navami procession, violence broke out injuring many.
+When police and administration denied the permission for Rama Navami procession, violence broke out injuring many.

 2016 Hazaribagh violence

-Curfew was promulgated in Hazaribagh town of Rajasthan and in surrounding areas after two groups of people clashed, torched shops and pelted stones at policemen injuring several of them on the last day of the Ram Navami festival.
+Curfew was promulgated in Hazaribagh town of Jharkhand and in surrounding areas after two groups of people clashed, torched shops and pelted stones at policemen injuring several of them on the last day of the Rama Navami festival.